 Military construction responsibilities were added to the district in 1941 and again in 1943, the civil boundaries were expanded to include the area of the former Salt Lake City District.
 In 1968, the Sacramento District became the second largest in the contiguous United States when territory was transferred from the Los Angeles District.
 Added were all of Utah, except the southwest corner, Colorado from the Continental Divide west, the southwest corner of Wyoming, northeast corner of Arizona and the northwest corner of New Mexico for a total of 290,000 square miles.

 Approximately 1,000 military and civilian employees work in the Sacramento District today.
-It is one of the largest districts in the Corps, covering all or part of nine western states.
+It is one of the largest districts in the Corps, covering all or part of eight western states.

 How to submit a Freedom of Information Request to the U.S. Army Corps of Engineers, Sacramento District: